-The Langston Hughes Community Library, located at, 100-01 Northern Blvd., was announced on Thursday as one of five winners in this year’s 2nd annual NYC Neighborhood Library Awards.
+The Langston Hughes Community Library, located at 100-01 Northern Blvd., was announced on Thursday as one of five winners in this year’s second annual NYC Neighborhood Library Awards.

 It is the only Queens library to win this year and joins the Corona Library, which was one of the winners during the awards’ inaugural year.

 This year’s winners, which were selected from more than 13,000 nominations in the city’s three library systems, each received $20,000.
 They each also received a two-minute video showing the impact each branch has on its communities.

 Along with the five winners, five other finalists were presented with $10,000.
 These included two Queens libraries – the Sunnyside Library and Cambria Heights Library.